Monday, 10 July 2006

 We left at 7:30, an hour before the camping office was to open, so we never managed to pay for our comfortable night by the river.

-We followed the GR3 again, beside a small stagnant canal, and before long we arrived at Briare, whose claim to fame is the handsome metal Pont-Canal.
+Once again we followed the GR3 again, following a small stagnant canal, and before long we arrived at Briare, whose claim to fame is the handsome metal Pont-Canal.
 This conducts the waters of the Lateral Canal of the Loire across the Loire itself, to join the Canal de Briare on its way to the Seine.
-It was the wonder of the age when it was finished in 1896.
+It was designed by the illustrious Gustave Eiffel and was the wonder of the age when it was finished in 1896.

 The stagnant canal we had just walked along was the remnant of this earlier system.
 This was the first metal pont-canal that we had encountered.

-The town of Briare was mostly of the same vintage as the pont-canal, solid rather than romantic, but given charm by its waterways and ponds.
+The town of Briare was mostly of the same vintage as the pont-canal, solid rather than romantic, but charming because of its waterways and ponds.

-All the bars we saw were closed at 8:45 but a tramp, lying on a park bench with his dog, told us where to find one that was open, at the far end of town.
+All the bars we saw were closed at this early hour, but a tramp, lying on a park bench with his dog, told us where to find one that was open, at the far end of town.

-We stopped at a boulangerie on the way and had our usual delicious second breakfast in the dim interior, amongst drinkers whose only topic of conversation was the catastrophe of last night.
+We stocked up at a boulangerie along the way and had our usual delicious second breakfast in the dim interior, among drinkers whose only topic of conversation was the catastrophe of last night’s match.

-The way was through trees most of the time, fortunately, and when we reached the point where the GRP turned towards the highway, we saw a track continuing along the riverbank, with a hand-written sign “To Gien”, so we took it and had another couple of kilometres of peace before we joined the highway where the by-pass began.
+The track was under trees most of the time, fortunately, and when we reached the point where the GRP turned towards the highway, we saw a track continuing along the riverbank, with a hand-written sign “To Gien”, so we took it and had another couple of kilometres of peace before we joined the highway where the by-pass began.

 We chose a spot as near as possible to the water, under a tall, dense poplar tree, whose shifting shade we pursued as the afternoon went on.
 After showers, lunch and a deep sleep, we crept over to the pleasant little café on the premises for an afternoon drink under an arbour of vines.